coozoo/qtjsondiff/README.md

 **Windows** zip archives available just extract and run exe file.

-**Mac OS** zip and DMG as well available.
+**Mac OS** zip and DMG as well available (and I don't know if they're working I don't have any mac).
 Don't forget mac prevents app from untrusted Dev (me not deserve trust :) ). so at first attempt it will be blocked.
 Go to Apple menu > System Preferences, click Security & Privacy, then click General and click open anyway..

 You can find all of above in release section.